doverunner/multi-drm-webos-tv-sample/README.md

 ## Overview

-This document explains how to play `PallyCon Multi-DRM` content on webOS TV via `Shaka Player`.
+This document explains how to play `DoveRunner Multi-DRM` content on webOS TV via `Shaka Player`.